Proven-Paradox/shaper-system/Handbook.md

 Increase your Endure modifier by 1.
 In addition, you can go 2 weeks without food or water with no ill effect, no need to make Endure checks.
 When you sleep, you enter a state of meditation and are still aware of the world around yourself.
 This enables you to awaken with full lucidity instantly and to make Awareness checks while sleeping without penalty.

-#### Chump Change
-Increase any two of the following by one: Construct, Craft, Deception, Diplomacy, Intimidation, Medicine, Performance, Sabotage, Stealth, Streetwise, or Tech.
-In addition, you can generally ignore trivial-to-low cost purchases with no difficulty, and an occasional nontrivial purchase as well.
-On anything below an approximate equivalent to US$20, the cost can be completely ignored.
-In addition, you receive the approximate equivalent to $100 in extra expendable money per month of inactivity.
-This can represent plying a trade, working with a skill, running a con, or some similar activities during downtime.

 #### Darksight
 Increase your Awareness modifier by 1.
 In addition, you are unaffected by low or no light conditions.
 This could represent extremely acute hearing, access to infrared goggles, being able to cast a spell that lets one see in darkness, or other means of bypassing darkness.
 This does not significantly impact your ability to be seen in darkness like carrying a flashlight would.